tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

             \ x -> husk == x
 {% endhighlight %}

-HSpec can automatically discover and run your tests.
-All you need is a top-level entry point with the `hspec-discover` GHC preprocessor.

-{% highlight hs %}
--- test-suite/Spec.hs
-{-# OPTIONS_GHC -F -pgmF hspec-discover #-}
-{% endhighlight %}

 With that done, the only piece left is updating the Cabal file.
 Add a new section at the end for the test suite.

 {% highlight hs %}
 -- husk.cabal
 test-suite hspec
+    build-depends:    base, husk, hspec == 1.8.*
     default-language: Haskell2010
+    hs-source-dirs:   test-suite
     main-is:          Spec.hs
-    hs-source-dirs:   test-suite
-    build-depends:    base, husk, hspec == 1.8.*
     type:             exitcode-stdio-1.0
 {% endhighlight %}

 The only new build information here is `type`.
-The Cabal documentation erroneously recommends the non-existent `detailed-1.0` type.
+The Cabal documentation recommends the non-existent `detailed-1.0` type.
-Ignore that and use the `exitcode-stdio-1.0` type, which uses the exit code to signify success or failure.
+Ignore that and use `exitcode-stdio-1.0`, which uses the exit code to signify success or failure.

 After doing all that, you should be able to run the tests.